Human Hands as Probes for Interactive Object Understanding: Object Affordance Prediction

 \textbf{ACP (no $\Lt$).} This model is trained similarly to ACP but only for minimizing $L_c$ cross entropy loss for classification.

 \textbf{Inference.} At test time, we uniformly sample square context regions of size 60, 100, and 160 from $1920 \times 1080$ images.
 We sample 4000 regions for each size, resulting in a total of 12000 regions.
-These patches are resized to $128 \times 128$, bottom center $64\times 64$ region is masked out, and fed into our learned models to obtain the 12000 $64\times 64$ prediction.
+We resize the sampled patches to $128 \times 128$ and mask out their bottom center $64\times 64$ region, before feeding them into our learned models to obtain the 12000 $64\times 64$ predictions.

 These predictions are spatially aggregated, individually for both the afforded hand grasps and regions of interaction, by resizing and pasting at the corresponding locations.
 For GAO task, we only use the spatially aggregated grasp predictions, and for the ROI-prediction task, we only use the spatially aggregated ROI prediction.
 For evaluation on \RoID, we also smooth our predictions using a Gaussian kernel (with standard deviation of 25) to suppress high frequencies.
 To generate affordances (for example in \figref{vis-hotspots}), we simply multiply the two spatial predictions.